EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise4/part2.md

 ## Traffic model simulation: Threaded computation

-Having run this example in serial we can now explore running the simulation in parallel in order to test how to speed up getting the average verlocity of cars changes with traffic density.
+Having run this example in serial we can now explore running the simulation in parallel in order to test how to speed up getting the average velocity of cars changes with traffic density.
 ### The source code

-In this exercise we will be using the traffic simulaion program.
+In this exercise we will be using the traffic simulation program.
 The source code is available in  Git repository EPCC-Exercises we have already downloaded.

 We will now be looking at the multi threaded version located in the ``C-OMP`` folder.
 The uses openmp to parallelise the execution of the model.